 Getting advice or opinions from professors is a good idea as well.
 They can tell you what to add or take out to impress the experts on the school’s committee.

 Last but not least, getting expert proofreading from professionally qualified editors is always a good decision before submitting important documents.
-Wordvice’s Application Essay Editing Services are designed specifically for college and university application essays.
+Wordvice’s English proofreading services and Application Essay Editing Services are designed specifically for college and university application essays.
 Our admissions experts not only edit for grammar, spelling, mechanics, and natural flow of communication, but also provide substantive comments on organization, content, transitions, and language.

 See our Admissions Editing Services for information on a full range of admissions editing services.